 When a managing authority identifies a state aid component of a given project or scheme, prior to the grant of the aid, an assessment is performed and the required actions adopted to conform with state aid rules.
-For instance, the reduction of aid intensity per 2014 General Block Exemption Regulation in accordance with the type of investment, the location and beneficiary dimension (SME or non-SME) and the non-eligibility of specific investments, among many other variables.
+For instance, the reduction of aid intensity per 2014 GBER in accordance with the type of investment, the location and beneficiary dimension (small or medium-sized enterprise (SME) or non-SME) and the non-eligibility of specific investments, among many other variables.